Ephdawg3374/nom-noms/README.md

-# Nomz
+# Nom-noms

-[Heroku link][nomz-app.herokuapp.com] **NB:** This should be a link to your production site
+[Heroku link][nom-noms.herokuapp.com] **NB:** This should be a link to your production site

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-Nomz is a web application inspired by Yelp built using Ruby on Rails and React.js.
-Nomz allows users to:
+Nom-noms is a web application inspired by Yelp built using Ruby on Rails and React.js.
+Nom-noms allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+- [X] Create an account
-- [ ] Log in / Log out
+- [X] Log in / Log out
-- [ ] Search for locations by City/ZipCode/Location Type
+- [X] Search for locations by Location name, type, cuisine and by City w/ autocomplete listings
-- [ ] View search results by index or by Google Maps view
+- [X] View search results by index or by Google Maps view
-- [ ] Filter search results
+- [X] Filter search results by price range and distance
-- [ ] Create, read, edit, and delete Location reviews
+- [X] Create, read, edit, and delete Location reviews
-- [ ] Upload pictures to location reviews
+- [X] Upload pictures to location reviews
 - [ ] Follow other users
 - [ ] Comment on other user reviews
 - [ ] Tag reviews with multiple tags